SHRED: 3D Shape Region Decomposition with Learned Local Operations

 \section{Experiments}

 We evaluate SHRED's ability to produce high-quality region decompositions using fine-grained part annotations from the PartNet dataset (Section \ref{sec:exp_srd_data}).
 We describe our training procedure in Section \ref{sec:exp_srd_train}.
 In Section \ref{sec:exp_tradeoff}, we compare SHRED against related methods, analyzing the trade-off between decomposition quality and decomposition granularity.
-Finally we examine how SHRED can be used to improve performance on downstream tasks such as zero-shot fine-grained part instance segmentation (Section \ref{sec:exp_inst}) and few-shot fine-grained semantic segmentation (Section \ref{sec:exp_sem_seg}).
+We then examine how SHRED can be used to improve performance on downstream tasks such as zero-shot fine-grained part instance segmentation (Section \ref{sec:exp_inst}) and few-shot fine-grained semantic segmentation (Section \ref{sec:exp_sem_seg}).
 Finally, we analyze the importance of SHRED's various components through a series of ablation studies in Section \ref{sec:exp_abl}.